 Learn about acid/alkaline balance- pH refers to “potential of hydrogen” and is a measurement of whether your body is in an acidic, balanced, or alkaline state.
 The pH scale runs from 1-14, with 7 being in the middle (or neutral).
 Anything lower than 7 would be within the acidic range, anything above 7 is within the alkaline range.
 People with a balanced pH are able to resist sickness and disease because their body is naturally able to fight it off.
 While people who are overly acidic or overly alkaline are more prone to sickness and diseases.
 Acidic cells create an acidic body, and an acidic body is a precursor for disease.
 Some signs of excess acidity will include fatigue with general aches and pains.
 Acidosis is especially problematic because it interferes with normal cell function.
 An example of this is in the production of white blood cells which are essential for a strong immune system.
 Poor quality white blood cells are produced in acidic environments, making it easy for infections and diseases to take hold.
 Alkaline foods consist of fruits and vegetables, while acidic foods are meats, dairy, grains, sugar, processed foods.
 Read more about acid/alkaline

 Avoid the fats that promote inflammation-Minimize your consumption of refined polyunsaturated oils such as sunflower, safflower, corn, soy, canola, grape seed, and cottonseed oils as these oils oxidize easily (become rancid) and promote inflammation in the body.
 Trans fats that are found in margarine, processed foods and baked goods are harmful because they clog up the cells, not allowing for the transfer of oxygen and nutrients.
 It is important to learn the heat tolerance of the cooking oils that you use to avoid creating toxic compounds.
-Saturated fats do not oxidize easily and can handle higher heat safely, these include Sustainable Harvested Red Palm Oil, and organic butter.
+Saturated fats do not oxidize easily and can handle higher heat safely, these include coconut oils, Sustainable Harvested Palm Oil, unrefined lard, and organic butter.
 Saturated fats are not your enemy in regards to heart disease, that comes from excess sugar in the diet.
-Use olive oil as a finishing oil at the end of cooking or by making a healthy salad dressing.
+You can use olive oil as a finishing oil at the end of cooking or for making a healthy salad dressing.
 Maximize your intake of omega-3 fatty acids- sources include oily fish (salmon, tuna, mackerel, sardines, lake trout and herring) krill oil supplements, freshly ground flax seeds, raw walnuts, hemp seeds, hemp oils, chia seeds, meat, eggs and milk products from animals which are allowed to graze on pastures.
 Read more about fats

-Eliminate sugar- Most of the American population is consuming about 150 lbs of refined sugar and high fructose corn syrup every year, and our bodies just aren’t designed to deal with this constant barrage.
+Eliminate the sugar- Most of the American population is consuming about 150 lbs of refined sugar and high fructose corn syrup every year, and our bodies just aren’t designed to deal with this constant barrage.
 Excess sugar is the number one cause of diabetes, heart disease and also fuels the development of cancer.
 In his book ‘Anticancer: A New Way of Life,’ David Servan-Schreiber MD, PhD, writes “when we eat sugar, or white flour, or foods with a high ‘glycemic index’, the blood levels of glucose rise rapidly.
 The body immediately releases a dose of insulin to enable the glucose to enter the cells.
 The secretion of insulin is accompanied by the release of another molecule, called IGF (insulin-like growth factor), whose role it is to stimulate cell growth.
 He writes that “insulin and IGF not only stimulate the growth of cancer cells, but also their capacity to invade neighboring tissues.”
 Furthermore, insulin and IGF have another effect: “They promote the factors of inflammation, which also stimulates cell growth, and acts in turn as fertilizer for tumors.”
 Read more about sugar and cancer.

 Eliminate the “white” carbs– Minimize consumption of foods with a high glycemic index such as: flour, white rice, potatoes, corn products, and all of the processed products that contain them.
 These foods are easily converted into glucose which can trigger hormonal changes that can promote cellular growth in breast tissue.